 Like every area of technology, dental treatments continue to advance over time.
 Treatments change as new technologies are developed and professionals better understand oral health concerns.
 The last 60 years have seen the growth and development of unprecedented advances in dental health.
 We’ll do a retrospective exploring how dental care has changed in the last six decades and maybe take a glimpse at the road ahead.

 Exploring The Last 60 Years of Dental Care Advancement

-- 70’s – Endodontics and cosmetic dentistry finally started to come into their own during this decade.
+- 70’s – Cosmetic dentistry finally started to come into their own during this decade.
 Dental benefits plans were beginning to become a standard of insurance provided by employers, but prices were still being determined.
 Steady advances in these fields continued to be made, and a greater range of specialties became available.

 - 80’s – Amalgams had been the standard of dental restoration decades before.
 However, patients were beginning to raise demands for receiving tooth-colored restorations.
 They wanted to restore their smile in a way that didn’t leave a permanent indicator of previous decay or injury.
 This saw the rise of composite resins as the preferred form of therapeutic treatment.
 While the material used at the time needed to be replaced every 5-10 years, it was still a popular choice.
 Those seeking longer-term restorations had to rely on metal fillings.

 - 90’s – Dentistry saw something of a revolution during this time.
 Wages for dental assistants started to go up, and certification requirements for certain types of care were becoming common.
 Dental providers also began to provide a greater scope of care.
 Sleep apnea, partial dentures, ceramic restorations, and oral cancer detection became essential components of receiving dental care.